 Get the NASM exam cheat sheet for free here.
 Courtesy of Trainer Academy.

 If you are undecided on which personal trainer certification to choose, I suggest you take the quiz to find out which Cert is the best fit for you.
 The menu at the top of this page will answer any question related to personal training that you have.
 If you have any questions, don’t hesitate to leave me a comment here (I’ll respond within 24 hours).
 Also, visit the home page for the most recent and popular articles.

 So without further ado, let’s get right into exam prep for one of the best CPT certifications in the fitness industry!

 How to pass the NASM CPT exam:

-For this section, I will be going over the most difficult NASM test questions.
-The goal is to try to answer these questions by yourself before moving on to the NASM CPT exam answers in the next section.
+For this section, I will be going over the most difficult NASM, the National Academy of Sports Medicine, test questions.
+The goal is to try to answer these practice questions by yourself before moving on to the NASM CPT exam answers in the next section.
 Try your hardest to think out the question first.
 If you can’t figure it out, refer to the book.
-If you want more NASM test questions, you can also access my free NASM practice exam and study guide right here.
+This part is important to show a little bit of how to study for NASM practice exams.
+If you want more NASM test questions, you can also access my free online practice exam and CPT study guide right here.

 - Which of these options is released in the synaptic terminal in order to stimulate muscle contraction?

 - When the calves experience tightness, causing the feet to turn out, which of the following has happened?

 - While the foot is in a plant position touching the floor, what muscle is able to internally rotate the hip?